MertYksl03/Linux---Tablet-As-a-Second-Screen/README.md

 > [!WARNING]
 >
-> Do not forget to backup your data before proceeding in case of anything.
+> Don't forget to back up your data before proceeding, just in case.
 >

 ## Creating a Virtual Display